MIPS/gcc/gcc/config/arm/arm.md

 )

 ;; the arm can support extended pre-inc instructions

+;; All these peepholes have been removed in recent GCC, so no point ;; bothering with them for Thumb-2.

 ;; In all these cases, we use operands 0 and 1 for the register being ;; incremented because those are the operands that local-alloc will